Six weeks (part-time)

 Patterns borrowed from curated shopping apps helped users get to Heem’s collections more quickly.

 Initially, I explored tabs as a way to present options for selecting different categories of furniture to add to the scene.
 I opted instead to adapt the image carousel found in popular consumer AR-enabled apps like Instagram and Snapchat and add tabs above instead of buttons.

 Rapidly prototyping interfaces with traditional and AR elements is challenging.
 Fortunately, key user actions did not involve moving objects in 3d space.
 I also designed the UI to be as clear as possible without animation cues.
 I designed and created a clickable prototype in Figma.

 Although I didn’t test with high fidelity wireframes, I created them as a way to better articulate the concept with branding and better graphics.
-Ideally, this could be applied to the next iteration.
+Ideally, this could be applied to the next iteration of clickable prototypes.

 Testing with participants at home could also shed light on challenges for type legibility over different backgrounds.

 I tested the mid-fidelity prototype with five participants in the user demographic using remote, moderated testing.
 Users were able to complete most tasks, but sometimes struggled in illuminating ways.

 Users depended heavily on the copy to decipher unfamiliar icons.
 Labeling the “AR” icon in the bottom nav did wonders in allowing users to understand the view in AR icon.
 All users understood the purpose of this icon because of the bottom nav label.

 In order to make viewing multiple items in AR as seamless as possible, I created this feature to allow users to add items without leaving the AR view.
 Users displayed some confusion around the meaning of “similar”, although they were all able to intuit that it would add some kind of item.
 Based on feedback, I changed the type to the more general but accurate “add item”.
 Users did not seem to need to know that this add button would present collections and matching items first in order to use it.